zimolzak/birthday-party/list.md

 # High priority

 These are things I would start using right away and keep using a lot, possibly daily.

-Arranged in no particular order inside this section.
+## Nerd

+- A new **antenna** for my ham radio.
+About $90--100.
+I don't yet know exactly what happened to the old one, but it doesn't work right any more.
+The old one was a **MFJ-2010** off-center-fed dipole (OCFD) for 40, 20, 10, and 6 meters.
+Worked great for years.
+I think I would love another one.
+Of course, I am also looking for an end-fed half wave (EFHW).
+Mostly I want to be on the bands that I listed above (40 20 10 6), but if you get an EFHW, I would be interested in 80 meters, too.

+- **Merriam-Webster's** Collegiate Dictionary twelfth edition.
+  Available November 18!
+Yeah, again, seriously.
+I want this particular dictionary and edition.
+It's going to delight me.

+- **Air compressor.** Yes, I want to blast out certain drainage lines, and also it can hook to a rapid can crusher maybe?
+Kind of want to inflate tires occasionally.
+I can give you a list of several recommended ones, or just like buy one that is for regular, non-professional people and not gigantic capacity or pressure.

-- **Photo developing** of several rolls of 35mm film!
+- **Photo developing** of several (ten?) rolls of 35mm film!
 I think [Indie Film Lab](https://www.indiefilmlab.com/) looks good.
 I would get *Process & Scan,* C41, 35mm, Noritsu scanner, resolution L, change to Uncorrected, file type JPG.
 This is $12 per roll.
 (I have 6 rolls to do.)

 - **Trip to [Lone Star Flight Museum](https://lonestarflight.org/),** or if you're feeling fancy, a ride in one of their historic